 A: Basically there are three ways I have heard to get a credit card in Taiwan:

 Q: How do I pay my credit card bill in Taiwan?

-A: You can pay your credit card bills usually through bank account direct deposit/wire transfer or you can pay the bills at any convenient store.
+A: You can pay your credit card bills usually through a bank account direct deposit/wire transfer or you can pay the bills at any convenience store.

 Q: Are there credit scores in Taiwan?

-A: No. To check your credit score, most banks will look at your past monthly salary amounts or will have you sign a form that allows them to check your annually salary with the tax office.
+Banks will look at your past monthly salary amounts or will have you sign a form that allows them to check your annual salary and credit information with the tax office.

 Q: Can foreigners get loans or mortgages in Taiwan?